Jean-Alain Boumsong

 Jean-Alain Boumsong Somkong (born 14 December 1979) is a French former professional footballer who played as a defender.

 Boumsong began his senior career with French club Le Havre in 1997 before joining AJ Auxerre in 2000.
 His performances at Auxerre earned him a move to Rangers in 2004.
 One season later, he signed with Newcastle United. where he spent two seasons.
 In 2006, he joined Juventus, freshly relegated to Serie B and helped the club return to Serie A. He returned to France with Lyon in 2008.
-His last spell was at Greek Super League side Panathinaikos before ending his career in 2013.
+His last spell was at Super League Greece side Panathinaikos before ending his career in 2013.
 Between 2003 and 2009, he made 27 appearances scoring 1 goal for the France national team.

 Club career

 Early career

 Boumsong was born in Douala, Cameroon, and started his career with French team Le Havre before joining AJ Auxerre.
 He notably scored the 89th-minute winning goal in Auxerre's 2–1 win in the 2003 French Cup Final against Paris Saint-Germain.

 A long-time target for then Liverpool manager Gérard Houllier, the press speculated that it was only a matter of time before Boumsong signed for Liverpool.
 However, as Boumsong was a free agent, his agent, the Monaco based Scot Willie McKay negotiated the best sign-on fee to the player for Boumsong from Scottish Premier League club Rangers.